fredcooke/emstudio/README.md

 #EMStudio

-Hacked and documented by Fred Cooke.
-Quality by original author.
+Hacked and lightly documented by Fred Cooke.
+Quality (or lack thereof) by original author.
 Licensed under GPLv2.

 ### Overview:

-I suppose there should be some real documentation here on how to use the different features of EMStudio....
+EMStudio was thrown together in an impressively short time frame and has all of the maintenance and quality issues associated with proof-of-concept development style.
+Right now, it's your only choice for live tuning FreeEMS.
+Sorry.

 ### Binaries: